Explore real-time analytics in Microsoft Fabric

 Screenshot of the Eventstream data preview.

 5. On the designer canvas, in the New destination list for your destination, select KQL database.
 Then in the KQL database pane, specify the destination name taxi-data and select your workspace and KQL database.
-Then select Create and configure.
+Select Create new under Destination table and enter the table name taxi-data.
+Then select Add.

-10. Verify that your completed eventstream looks like this:
+6. Verify that your completed eventstream looks like this:

 Screenshot of a completed Eventstream.